Unarmed1000/build-check/README.md

 # BuildCheck Tools

+> **⚠️ EXPERIMENTAL PROJECT**
+> This is an experimental research project created with extensive AI assistance (Claude/GitHub Copilot).
+> While the tools have comprehensive test coverage (749 tests) and demonstrate useful capabilities,
+> they should be considered experimental and used with appropriate caution in production environments.

-A comprehensive suite of production-ready tools for analyzing C/C++ build dependencies, identifying rebuild bottlenecks, and optimizing compilation times in large projects.
+A comprehensive suite of tools for analyzing C/C++ build dependencies, identifying rebuild bottlenecks, and optimizing compilation times in large projects.

 ## 📋 Overview